MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/referencing-security-principals.md

 | App | Explicit (Name) | `aadapp`=*ApplicationDisplayName*;*TenantName*<br />or<br />`aadapp`=*ApplicationId*;*TenantName*|

 > [!NOTE]
-> Use the "App" format to reference [managed identities](../../managed-identities-overview.md), in which the *ApplicationId* is the managed identity object ID.
+> Use the "App" format to reference [managed identities](../../managed-identities-overview.md), in which the *ApplicationId* is the managed identity object ID or managed identity client (application) ID.

 ### Examples